tomoko-tiba/CCI-Coding2-Final/README.md

 ###

-I have created an interactive audio-visual artwork using Openframeworks, incorporating the knowledge I have gained from this semester's classes on classes, inheritance, and the Maximilian library.
+### I have created an interactive audio-visual artwork using Openframeworks, incorporating the knowledge I have gained from this semester's classes on classes, inheritance, and the Maximilian library.
 The project has several key features:

-## 0.1
+## Feature 1：Change image

-Firstly, pressing the keys 1, 2, and 3 will switch between three black and white images that I have imported as processing materials.
+Firstly, pressing the keys 1, 2, and 3 will switch between three mono-colored picture images that I have imported as processing materials.
 Using Openframeworks, I have traversed every pixel in the image to generate a two-dimensional rectangular array of particles.

 ```
 //--------------------------------------------------------------